Inside: How parents and teachers can teach kids the difference between tattling vs. telling and why they need to know the difference.

 And they don’t focus on trying to get people in trouble.

-What is the Difference Between Tattling and Telling?
+What is the Difference: Tattling vs. Telling?

 When my kids were in preschool, the big focus was on right from wrong.